 - Diet culture: believing that all bodies can be thin and those that aren’t are doing something wrong

-⭐ Tips for Parents: Take a look at your assumptions about gender.
+⭐ Tips for Parents: Take a look at your assumptions about sex and gender.
 All of us make assumptions, and they were taught to us by our families, peers, and the media.
 But luckily we can overturn generational sexism and improve our child’s ability to live confidently.

-Talk to your child about society’s beliefs and expectations of girls and women.
+Talk to your child about society’s beliefs and expectations of sex and gender.
 It’s OK if you learn about this together.
 Start investigating whether you assume women should be small and delicate.
 Explore whether you prefer women to keep their voice soft, avoid being angry, and jump to take care of other people before themselves.
 These are deep and powerful social norms, so give yourself time to learn new beliefs and behaviors about a “woman’s place” in our society.

 Also, explore society’s assumptions about boys and men.
 How do you feel about men being vulnerable, afraid, and sad?
 Talk about how we pressure girls to stay small while we praise boys to grow “big and strong.”
 Masculinity can trap boys and men as much as it puts women and girls in rigid gender roles.